Azure/azure-iot-sdk-node/device-samples/getting started/src/device twins/service/Readme.md

 # Device Twin Backend Service

 This project is used to send device twin patch updates for a specific device.
-This helper project is needed if you are trying to run the `receive_desired_props.js` sample.
+This helper project is needed if you are trying to run the `receive_desired_properties.js` sample.

 The way it works is:
-- `receive_desired_props.js ` is started up and will listen for device twin desired property updates
+- `receive_desired_properties.js ` is started up and will listen for device twin desired property updates
-- `twin-service.js` executes and updates the desired properties for the device twin
+- `update_desired_properties.js` executes and updates the desired properties for the device twin

 ## Setting things up

-### IoT Hub and Device

-You need to setup an instance of IoT Hub and device.
-[Click here](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-node-node-twin-getstarted) for detailed instructions.
+This sample assumes you already have an instance of IoT Hub created that contains at least one device.

-### Configure `twin-service.js`
+### Configure `update_desired_properties.js`

 Set the `IOTHUB_CONNECTION_STRING` environmental variable to the IoT Hub connection string.